seesmof/Biblija-Kulisha/Plan.md

 - [x] Place each tag on new line
 - [ ] Fix typos
 - [ ] Add WJ tags for JESUS' Words in red
+- [ ] Add QT tags for OT quotes in NT (https://www.blueletterbible.org/study/misc/quotes.cfm)
 - [ ] Add ND tags for LORD's Name in small caps
-- [ ] Add QT tags for OT quotes in NT
 - [ ] Add W tags for Strong's numbers

-- For getting WJ, ND, QT tags use NASB on BibleGateway

 ##### Text version